 By investing in energy optimisation and shifting to renewable energy we have cut carbon emissions from our global production sites by almost 60% since 2004.

 We use energy in all parts of our production - from fermentation through filling of our product.
-In 2017, energy consumption decreased slightly compared to 2016.
-We continue to focus on energy efficiency, and projects implemented in 2017 are expected to give annual savings of more than 53,000 GJ - more than tripling the savings in 2017.
+In 2018, energy consumption remained stable compared to 2017.
+We continue to focus on energy efficiency, and projects implemented in 2018 are expected to give annual savings of more than 53,000 GJ - more than tripling the savings in 2017.

-The overall CO2 emissions from energy consumption in 2017, decreased by 2% compared to 2016, due to decreased energy use in areas that use fossil-based energy.
+The overall CO2 emissions from energy consumption in production in 2018, decreased by 2% compared to 2017, due to decreased energy use in areas that use fossil-based energy.

 In 2015, we joined RE100.
 RE100 is a collaborative, global initiative of businesses, which are committed to using 100% renewable power and are working to increase demand for - and delivery of - renewable energy.

-In 2017, we were awarded the performance score ‘A’ on the CDP Climate A list - one of only three pharma companies globally.
-This is the 15th time we report to CDP.1
+In 2018, we were awarded the performance score ‘A’ on the CDP Climate A list.
+This is the 16th time we report to CDP.1

 1. We report CO2 according to the GHG protocol.
 We use various sources and methodologies to calculate CO2 emissions.
 Carbon emissions from use of energy are based on GJ energy use and emission factors from the previous year.
 The calculation of emissions from our supply of services and goods is based on the EP&L methodology (spend data) and updated on an annual basis.
 Calculation of emissions from our use of raw materials is based on tons of materials used and Lifecycle Assessment (LCA) data, and updated every second year.